SpEL

 configuration options that support SpEL.
 For example, the container-image

-configuration property supports SpEL, therefore you cannot use
+configuration property supports SpEL, therefore you can’t use

 the SHINYPROXY_CONTAINER_IMAGE